-- turned out to be... how to euphemise it... uninspiring.
-The two foldable phones from brand-name manufacturers that actually reached a retail stage are big bulky contraptions that look and feel more like prototypes than polished rule-breakers, and both charge about two grand for the early adopter privilege.
+The first bendy future-fetchers - Galaxy Fold and Huawei Mate X - turned out to be... how to euphemise it... uninspiring.
+The two foldable phones from brand-name manufacturers that actually reached a retail stage are big bulky contraptions that look and feel more like prototypes than polished rule-breakers, and both charge two grand or more for the early adopter privilege.

-back in January.
+The one we are waiting on with bated breath, however, is said foldable Motorola RAZR which has been bandied about in rumors since last summer, and whose existence the Wall Street Journal confirmed way back in January.
 Since then we've heard quite a bit more about its price, specs and release date, while Motorola has filed plenty of patents on its possible form, so we are wrapping up everything that is known about the RAZR 2019 so far.

 Foldable Motorola phone patents

-Motorola RAZR 2019 design and specs
+Motorola RAZR 2019 design

 The whole premise of foldable phones was, until a few years ago, to turn the 4"+ phone screens of the time into 7"+ ones without having to lug around a giant phone, and it took Samsung seven years to end up with a retail device on that concept.
 The problem that is evident with the Galaxy Fold and the Mate X is that they are giant phones.
 Regardless of whether you fold them inwards or outwards, bending the phones around the vertical axis makes them thick, tall, and uncomfortable to carry around in pockets.

-Samsung itself may have noticed this controversy, and a rumored 6.7" Galaxy Fold heir will eventually bend around the horizontal axis, and will reportedly have just a small 1" screen on the outside for date/time/notification icons.
+Samsung itself may have noticed this controversy, and a rumored 6.7" Galaxy Fold 2 will eventually bend around the horizontal axis, and will reportedly have just a small 1" screen on the outside for date/time/notification icons.
 That's quite a clever and eventually cheaper to produce approach than the current Fold concept.

-There exist two rumors about the size of the display when unfurled - 6.5" or 6.2" - and if you are wondering what the smaller diagonal would look like, go no further that this here prototype designed by Sharp to showcase its bendy 6.2 inches OLED display panel.
+There exist two rumors about the size of the display when unfurled - 6.5" or 6.2" - and if you are wondering what the smaller diagonal would look like, go no further than this here prototype designed by Sharp to showcase its bendy 6.2 inches OLED display panel.

-At the low-for-foldables $1500 price point one shouldn't expect 855+ chipset and QHD+ resolutions.
+At the rumored low-for-foldables $1500 price point one shouldn't expect 855+ chipset and QHD+ resolutions.
 The RAZR's display is tipped to bang a resolution of 876 x 2142 pixels, returning a rather tall aspect ratio of 22:9.
 A much smaller secondary panel on the outside of the smartphone is said to sport a 4:3 aspect ratio with a humble 800 x 600 resolution.
 There is a whiff of possibility for a rear-mounted fingerprint scanner contained within the Motorola logo but we'll believe that when we see it.